Omeprazole suppresses the symptoms of acid reflux for around 24 hours. Available to buy online in 10mg or 20mg capsules from Dr Fox.Start order

 When would taking omeprazole become an emergency?

-If you have any symptoms or signs suggestive of an acute allergic reaction (anaphylaxis), you must get help immediately by phoning 999.
+If you have any symptoms or signs suggestive of an acute allergic reaction (anaphylaxis), you must get medical help immediately (telephone 999 if in the UK).

 Symptoms/signs of an acute allergic reaction include: